soyeong-kwon/MyDreamer/readme.md

 ```

 # Running the Model
-To run the model, execute:
+To run the model, run:

 ```bash
 sh script/run.sh